 Claridge’s, Mayfair

-An Art Deco icon in Mayfair, Claridge’s has been a timeless classic since it opened in the 1850s and has become the London hotel most synonymous with Christmas.
-Its tree is always a grand affair with an even grander unveiling — and this year’s, ‘The Diamond’, will be designed by Jimmy Choo’s Sandra Choi.
-Drop in for the festive afternoon tea, sip cocktails in its hidden new bar, The Painter’s Room, or pop into the Christmas Shop for hampers and homeware.
+Claridge’s has been a timeless classic since it opened in Mayfair in the 1850s and is the London hotel most synonymous with Christmas.
+Its tree is always a grand affair with an even grander unveiling, making its lobby a must-visit in the run-up to December 25th.
+Drop in for the festive afternoon tea, sip cocktails in its beautiful, hidden bar, The Painter’s Room, or pop into the Christmas Shop for hampers and homeware.
 Plus, if you stay at Claridge’s over Christmas itself, there are always carols, storytelling for the kids, and stockings for all its lucky guests.

 The Connaught, Mayfair